Latest News

 According to CME's FedWatch, U.S. rate-futures now indicate an 89% probability of a rate reduction next week.
 This is up from 85% one week ago.

 Investors will also be watching the key data due this week.
-These include the November ADP Employment figures, which are scheduled to be released on Wednesday, and the September Personal Consumption Expenditures Index (PCE), the Fed's preferred measure of inflation, which is due on Friday.
+These include the November ADP Employment figures, which are scheduled to be released on Wednesday, and the September Personal Consumption Expenditures Index (PCE), the Fed's preferred measure of inflation, due on Friday.

 According to the World Gold Council, central banks purchased 53 tons of gold during October, a 36% increase month-on-month.
 This is the highest monthly net demand seen since 2025.